LunaSare/spring2023-data-science/readings/week1_homework.md

       - Is willingness to share data increasing or decreasing among researchers?
    1. [The DataONE Life Cycle](https://www.dataone.org/data-life-cycle).
          If the link is not available, a screen shot of the text is available [here]({{ site.baseurl }}/dataone-data-life-cycle).
          - How many steps are there in the DataOne life cycle?
-List the steps
+List and summarize the steps.

 ---
 ---